marcusoftnet/marcusoftnet.github.io/_posts/2016-08-09-delayed-responses-and-claudia.md

 Hey - it works!
 No complicated (although wonderful) message queue and complex but rather everything is done in a single small file that fits in my head.

 We have a created a small little bot that now can receive a comma separated list of url in Slack and that pings them all.
-No matter how long it will take… or at least 120 seconds.
+For example try this: `/pingu http://www.aptitud.se, http://www.marcusoft.net, http://www.google.com`

 I hope you found this useful.
 I learned a lot writing this.